 When you have the basics covered, it’s time to look at more advanced practices to help protect your company’s sensitive data.
 Consider implementing:

-- Cybersecurity insurance.
-Be prepared for an incident with cybersecurity insurance.
+Create, maintain, and exercise a basic cyber incident response plan, resiliency plan, and associated communications plan and be prepared for an incident with cybersecurity insurance.
+Even if you started a policy a few years ago, it may not be robust enough to account for modern, costly security threats.
 The cost of a production down situation or breach can be staggering for a business, and cybersecurity insurance can help your business recover from data loss if a breach occurs.

-- Backup and disaster recovery.
 Backup and disaster recovery can save you from losing valuable data in the event ransomware encrypts your data or if data is destroyed.
 If you have an incident that encrypts your data or deletes your data, you may be relying on a solid backup platform to get things back online.
-A disaster recovery plan can shrink the impact caused by a ransomware or data deletion event
+Maintain offline, encrypted backups of data and regularly test those backups.
+A disaster recovery plan can shrink the impact caused by a ransomware or data deletion event.